How Climate Change Beliefs and Politics Affect Perceived Intelligence

 We conducted an experiment with 400 people on Amazon Mechanical Turk to test the Perceived Intelligence of a hypothetical public figure as either a Climate Change Believer or a Climate Change Denier (randomly assigned), and whether those perceptions differ between Democrat and Republican respondents.
 Participants were told "A local public figure in the U.S. has recently asserted that climate change from human causes is [not] real," and were then asked, "How smart do you think this person is?"
 (1 = Not at all, 7 = Extremely).

 We found a very significant difference in perceived intelligence of 2.10 (39.5%) on a 1-7 scale between the Climate Change Believer condition (avg. = 5.31) and the Climate Change Denier condition (avg. = 3.21), (p < 0.0001).

 The results reveal that political beliefs still influence perceptions of climate change and those who believe it or deny it.
+Indeed, we found a similar effect for eco-friendly products.
 Nevertheless, the significance of the effect for Independents and the fact that deniers are not perceived as smarter than believers from Republicans' perspectives suggests that, much like our climate, political sentiment is changing.